Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 •	For a more explanations refer to the power point presentation on the repo.

 •	This was a student project, but it has potential to be commercial tool with some modifications.
-See the Jupyter notebook   [a relative link](reddit_post_growth_project.ipynb) for more details.
+See the Jupyter notebook   [reddit_post_growth_project](reddit_post_growth_project.ipynb) for more details.